 Once a customer has left a 9 or 10 NPS score, make a request on the survey page.
 Perhaps an online review or include them in a referral program.

 It really helps to know what portion of the revenue the survey respondent represents.

-When your account teams can see the score, alongside annual revenue, it shows where there are opportunities to rescue a lot of revenue OR grow accounts.
+When your account teams can see the score, alongside annual revenue, it shows where there are revenue opportunities OR to grow accounts.